 A scientific and objective realist, he nevertheless enjoys evoking the mystical in his novels, salting liberally with whimsical humor.
 His published works have collected several honors, including the international Eric Hoffer Award: First Place Winner for Genre Fiction, and Short List for the Grand Prize; the Arizona Literary Contest: Book of the Year Award; the Books and Author Award: Winner for Science Fiction; the Global Ebook Award: Silver Medal Winner for Science Fiction; and various Honorable Mentions and Finalist awards.

 Tony lives with his wife Jan in Sedona, Arizona.
-He may not be the only interplanetary navigator (retired) in Sedona—land of vortices and UFO enthusiasts—but he’s probably the only one who actually worked for NASA.
+He is proud of his two daughters and two grandsons.
+Between travels and tennis he hopes to produce a few more novels before launching on a black sky voyage into the great unknown.
+He may not be the only interplanetary navigator in Sedona—land of vortices and UFO enthusiasts—but he’s probably the only one who actually worked for NASA.